How Much Should I Pay For A Good Mattress? - An Ultimate Mattress Pricing Guide

-Futon mattress price ranges from less than 300 USD to over 600 USD.
+Futon mattress price ranges from less than 200 USD to 350-450 USD.
 Why?
 Due to the following factors:

 - Organic/artificial materials: Futon mattress is usually made of materials like cotton, wool, or latex.
 Organic materials usually increase the mattress price.